programminghistorian/ph-submissions/lessons/getting-started-with-github-desktop.md

 * Track developments and changes in your documents
 * Recover previous versions of your document
 * Record the changes you made to your document in a way that you will be able to understand later
-* Experiment with different versions of a document whilst maintaining the original version
+* Experiment with different versions of a document while maintaining the original version
 * 'Merge' two versions of a document and manage any conflicts between the versions
-* Collaborate with multiple people on the same document at the same time whilst recording who made what changes
+* Collaborate with multiple people on the same document at the same time while recording who made what changes

 Version control will not be necessary for all of the documents you write.
 However there are times when version controlling will be very useful.
 For any substantial work such as an article, book, or dissertation, version control makes a lot of sense.